smart-data-models/dataModel.Transportation/BikeHireDockingStation/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     stationCode:
-      description: 'The station number or station code of the bike hire docking station corresponding to the observation.'
+      description: The station number or station code of the bike hire docking station corresponding to the observation
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     stationName:
-      description: 'The name of the bike hire docking station corresponding to this observation.'
+      description: The name of the bike hire docking station corresponding to this observation
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     status:
       description: 'Status of the bike hire docking station.
 Enum:''working, outOfService, withIncidence, full, almostFull, empty, almostEmpty''.
-Or any other application specific.'
+Or any other application specific'
       enum:
         - almostEmpty
         - almostFull